sagemath/sagewiki_to_gh-2022-10-10/graph.md

 ==  Introduction ==

-The SAGE Graph Theory Project aims to implement Graph objects and algorithms in ["SAGE"].

-The main people working on this project are Emily Kirkman, Robert Miller and Bobby Moretti.
+We are implementing graph objects and algorithms in ["SAGE"].
+The main people working on this project are Emily Kirkman and Robert Miller.

 == Current Status ==